John Caradja: Revolutionary sponsor and retiree

-Caragea finally settled in Athens in 1830.
-His Goldoni translations saw print in two editions: the first one came out at Nafplio in 1834; the second one in Athens four years later.
+Caradja finally settled in Athens in 1830, before the country transformed into a "Kingdom of Greece".
+In May 1833, just weeks after the last Ottoman troops withdrew from the city, he welcomed in his home Otto of Wittelsbach, the first Greek king, on what was Otto's first trip to Athens.
+Archeologist Ludwig Ross recalls that the aging former Prince, who shared his home with Vlahutzi, made few public appearances—including one for Otto's second visit, in December 1834, when he rode a horse and wore an "imposing attire".
+As Ross notes, he was living on a much-reduced allowance, with Panagiotis Soutsos adding that he now favored "solitude" and "full equality" with his fellow citizens.
+Caradja's Goldoni translations saw print in two editions: the first one came out at Nafplio in 1834; the second one in Athens four years later.
 A report by publicist Gábor Kazinczy claims that, by 1837, he had also translated and published Paul et Virginie—though this account was since placed in doubt.
-According to Camariano, if Caragea ever translated from Bernardin de Saint-Pierre, he never published the result.
-Caragea's involvement with the development of modern Greek theater continued into the early 1840s, when he helped his daughter's friend Costache Aristia set up the Philodramatic Society of Athens.
+According to Camariano, if Caradja ever translated from Bernardin de Saint-Pierre, he never published the result.

+Caradja's involvement with the development of modern Greek theater continued into the early 1840s, when he helped his daughter's friend Costache Aristia set up the Philodramatic Society of Athens.
 According to a report by A. Bouchon, the Phanariote Princes found themselves shunned by the egalitarian Athenians.
 For this reason, Bouchon argues, Rallou married the commoner Konstantinos Kolokotronis.
-This is corrected in other accounts, which note that Kolokotronis' wife was not Prince Ioan's daughter, but rather that of his son Georgios.
-The Prince himself died in Athens on 27 December 1844.
+This is corrected in other accounts, which note that Kolokotronis' wife was not Prince John's daughter, but rather that of his son Georgios.
+The Prince himself spent his final years battling asthma, which almost killed him in 1843; he remained active, and during these final months, was spotted on a visit to the Temple of Olympian Zeus.
+He finally died of the disease, in Athens, on the morning of 27 December 1844.
+This event overlapped with the National Assembly of Greeks, and his funeral had to be postponed for two days, allowing deputies to participate in both events.
+The service was held at Saint Irene Church, with funeral orations delivered by P. Soutsos and an Archimandrite of Greek Orthodoxy, C. M. Apostolidis.
+Caradja's body was then buried in Saint George Church of Kolokynthou, which had been built under his patronage.